1844 - 1950

 1904

-The phosphorescent dials of Pierre and Marie Curie
+The phosphorescent dials of Pierre and Marie Curie.

-1905 - 1966
+1905 - 1996

 Fred Lip

-Frederic Samuel Lipmann, grandson of Emmanuel and son of Ernest was born in Besançon on November 2, 1905.
-After a chaotic schooling in Paris, he failed in the baccalaureate exam in 1922.
-His father then brought him back to family cradle and puts him in the watchmaking school of Besançon.
-After completing his military service, he left for the United States in 1928 on a study tour where he visited the watchmaking factories and assembly plants of the Harley Davidson and Indian motorcycles.
-This trip and his passion for motorsport will influence his vision and methods.
-In August 1931 he joined the family company.
-"Genius" for some, "crazy" for others, "Fred" upsets traditions.
-Under his direction, Lip Sa innovates and becomes the first watchmaker in France.
-1954 marks the peak of the company with 1,500 employees, 300,000 watches a year and in 1960, the Palente factory.
-But Fred Lip can not adapt to the watchmaking market in full evolution with the arrival of quartz and in February 1971, passes the hand.
-He will die in Paris on November 9th, 1996.
+Frédéric Samuel Lipmann, grandson of Emmanuel and son of Ernest, was born in Besançon on November 2, 1905.
+After a turbulent education in Paris, he failed the baccalaureate exam in 1922.
+His father then brought him back to the family's roots and enrolled him at the watchmaking school in Besançon.
+After completing his military service, he traveled to the United States in 1928 for a study trip where he visited watchmaking factories and the assembly plants of "Harley Davidson" and "Indian" motorcycles.
+This journey, along with his passion for motorsport, would influence his vision and methods.

 1908

-Lip is a brand
+LIP is a brand

 1910

-The revolution of the distribution network
+The revolution of the distribution network.

 1935